Hudater/hudater.github.io/docs/linux/server.md

 ---
 This page would define additional setup for Server instances

-!!! note
+!!! info
-    These steps are to be performed on Server installations
+    Run these using your standard user with sudo if required

 ## Package Manager

 ### Basic Setup
 === "Debian/Ubuntu"

     - [x] Install Nala to replace apt: